This easy corn salad is fresh and full of tangy flavor, with bursts of bright tomato and basil! The classic summer salad for BBQs and picnics.

 - When the water is boiling, place the corn cobs in the pot.
 Boil covered for 4 minutes, until bright yellow.
 Run under cool water until cool enough to touch.
 (Alternate method: Roast the corn in the oven.)

-- Find a large rimmed baking sheet or pan.
-Hold the corn vertically inside the pan, then use a chef’s knife to slice down and remove the corn from the cob (the sides of the sheet catch the kernels that fly when cutting, helping to reduce mess!).
+- Find a bundt pan, or large rimmed baking sheet or pan.
+Place the corn into the hole in the bundt pan or hold the corn vertically inside the baking sheet, then use a chef’s knife to slice down and remove the corn from the cob (the sides of the pan catch the kernels that fly when cutting; more details here.)

 - Meanwhile, dice the cherry tomatoes.
 Finely chop the red onion.
 Chop the basil.